Back to blog

 By analysing a range of data, such as past sales, market trends and weather forecasts, AI can predict demand at the SKU level.
 It then adjusts inventory and ordering plans to match.
 This end-to-end visibility helps ensure stock is available where and when it's needed, reducing both costs and stockouts.

-Use Case 6: AI-Driven Inventory Management
+Use Case 6: How Does AI Improve Inventory Management?

 Manufacturers need to manage changing demand, avoid stockouts that stop production, and prevent extra inventory that wastes money and space.
 Manual tracking with spreadsheets or basic ERP tools often can't respond fast enough, causing delays and added costs.